njilefack/DevSecOps/SonarQube/README.md

 - Click on `Locally`
 ![local Set up](./images/manual-set-up.png)
 - Set an expiration date for your token.
- > You can equally click on `Use existing token` if you have created and configure one
+ > You can equally click on `Use existing token` if you have created and configured one
 - Click `Generate` once set.
 ![generate token](./images/generate-token.png)
 - You should see something like this